 Business Applications Specialists utilize a wide range of business systems and software applications such as: electronic mail, the Internet, word processing, Excel worksheets, Access database management, PowerPoint presentation graphics, planning and scheduling, desktop publishing, and business Web site development.
-Business personnel work with communication technology such as instant messaging, voice mail, cell phones, voice recognition, and various multimedia features.

 Graduates in this program will have excellent technical software support skills.
 Professionals in this field enjoy working with computers and software, show a strong interest in emerging technology, and have a strong desire to work as part of a team.